Midwife – female personnel only

 DUTIES AND REPONSIBILITIES

-The main duties and responsibilities of the international midwife are:
+The main duties and responsibilities of the international midwife include:

-- assisting in clinical research and record keeping as required by the scientific programmes of the specialist sector of the Medical Division of EMERGENCY.
+– to participate in clinical research and data collection in accordance with the scientific programs of the specialist area of EMERGENCY’s Medical Division

 MANAGEMENT AND TRAINING OF LOCAL PERSONNEL